Skip to main content

 §2695.9(a) — Replacement Cost and Matching

-- (a)(1) When a loss requires repair or replacement, any consequential physical damage incurred in making the repair shall be included in the loss.
+• (a)(1) When a loss requires repair or replacement, any consequential physical damage incurred in making the repair shall be included in the loss.
 The insured shall not pay for depreciation nor any other cost except the deductible.

-- (a)(2) When replaced items do not match in quality, color or size, the insurer shall replace all items in the damaged area to conform to a reasonably uniform appearance.
+• (a)(2) When replaced items do not match in quality, color or size, the insurer shall replace all items in the damaged area to conform to a reasonably uniform appearance.

 Real-world example:Your kitchen has hardwood flooring throughout.
 A water loss damages 30% of the floor.
-The insurer replaces the damaged section, but the new wood doesn't match the existing floor in color or grain pattern — even after staining.
+The insurer replaces the damaged section, but the new wood does not match the existing floor in color or grain pattern — even after staining.
 Under §2695.9(a)(2), the insurer must replace the entire kitchen floor to achieve a reasonably uniform appearance.
 See our guide on matching disputes.

-How to use this:When the insurer proposes a partial repair that won't match, write: “Per 10 CCR §2695.9(a)(2), when replaced items do not match the existing items in quality, color, or size, you are required to replace all items in the damaged area to conform to a reasonably uniform appearance.
+How to use this:When the insurer proposes a partial repair that will not match, write: “Per 10 CCR §2695.9(a)(2), when replaced items do not match the existing items in quality, color, or size, you are required to replace all items in the damaged area to conform to a reasonably uniform appearance.
 The proposed partial replacement of [describe] will not match the existing [describe] in [color/size/quality].
 I am requesting replacement of the entire [area] to achieve a uniform appearance as required by the regulation.”

 §2695.9(b)–(c) — Right to Choose Your Own Contractor